The Trump stock market rally is under siege

 Wall Street no longer believes President Trump's agenda is a slam dunk.

-The Dow slumped 175 points on Monday morning as Trump's stunning failure to repeal and replace Obamacare has spooked investors.
+The Dow slumped more than 125 points Monday morning as Trump's stunning failure to repeal and replace Obamacare has spooked investors.

 If the losses hold and the Dow ends down, it would be an eighth-straight down day.
 That hasn't happened since 2011.